TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

   "../figures/t_cmli_examples.png"),
   caption: [
-    Visualization of selected text tokens from the image's caption and the tokens top 5 most similar image patches under cosine similarity (left).
+    Visualization of selected text tokens from the image's caption and the tokens top-5 most similar image patches under cosine similarity (left).
 The self-attention map (right) of the image patch with the highest similarity to the text token is shown next to the original image.
     We observe that matched image patches are often scattered across the image, are not part of the object the text token represents, and their self-attention map, indicating the composition of the token, does not always show a clear focus on the object the text token describes.